 Uranus at opposition

-Opposition for Uranus will fall at 17 UTC (11 a.m.
-CDT) on November 13, 2023.
+Opposition for Uranus will fall at 3 UTC on November 17, 2024.
+That’s 10 p.m.
+CDT on November 16.

 Note: William Herschel discovered Uranus in 1781.
 It was the first planet to be discovered in modern times, and the first to be discovered with a telescope.
 It expanded the known limits of our solar system.
 Herschel called the new planet “the Georgium Sidus” (the Georgian Planet) in honor of King George III of England.
-But the other planets were named from classical mythology.
+However, the other planets were named from classical mythology.
 So the German astronomer Johann Elert Bode later suggested Uranus, in order to bring Uranus into conformity with the other planets’ names.
 In mythology, Uranus is the ancient Greek deity of the heavens, the earliest supreme god.
 His mythological granddaughter, Urania, is the goddess of astronomy.
-The name Uranus for this planet didn’t come into common use until 1850.
+The name Uranus for this planet didn’t come into common use, however, until 1850.

 Quick facts about oppositions